First private US passenger rail line in 100 years is about to link Miami and Orlando at high speed - The Boston Globe

 Then there is the question of safety for residents near the tracks.

-Brightline trains have the highest death rate in the U.S., fatally striking 98 people since Miami-West Palm operations began — about one death for every 32,000 miles (51,500 kilometers) its trains travel, according to an ongoing Associated Press analysis of federal data that began in 2019.
-The next-worst major railroad has a fatality every 130,000 miles (209,200 kilometers).
+Brightline trains have the highest death rate in the United States, fatally striking 98 people since Miami-West Palm operations began — about one death for every 32,000 miles its trains travel, according to an ongoing Associated Press analysis of federal data that began in 2019.
+The next-worst major railroad has a fatality every 130,000 miles.

 Advertisement